quizlet/vogue/readme.md

     vogue /path/to/website

-Multiple directories can be watched by using separating the paths with colons.
+Multiple directories can be watched by separating the paths with colons.
 (e.g. `vogue /path/to/website:/path/to/second/website`.)

-SSL pages are also supported, but a certificate must be provided (see all options with `vogue --help`).
+SSL pages are also supported, but a valid certificate must be provided (see options).

 ### Options
+See all options with `vogue --help`.

 * `--port`, `-p`: Port to run the Vogue server on (HTTP).
 Defaults to 8001.
 * `--ssl_port`, `-s`: Port to run the Vogue server on (HTTPS).
 Defaults to 8002.
 * `--key`, `-k`: An optional private key file (`.pem` or `.key` format).